Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 This center will encourage imaginative play, develop fine motor skills, and develops teamwork and problem-solving skills in young children.

-Atmosphere: Create a construction-themed atmosphere with posters of construction vehicles, hard hats, and construction sounds (if appropriate).
+Atmosphere: Create a construction-themed atmosphere with posters of construction vehicles, hard hats, and construction sounds.

 Materials